elastic/endpoint-package/scripts/event_schema_generator/README.md

 [here](https://github.com/elastic/ecs/blob/master/scripts/requirements.txt).

-This project relies on dictionaries being ordered so you'll need python 3.6 or greater and pyyaml installed.
-It's probably easiest to `brew install pipenv` and use the pipfile included.
+This project relies on dictionaries being ordered so you'll need python 3.6 or greater.
+It's probably easiest to `brew install python` and use `python3`.
 If you run into issues installing, it might be because of macOS Catalina, try `brew reinstall python`

-Once you have `pipenv` installed, run `pipenv install` in this directory to install the dependencies.

 ### Usage